ward/run/_drafts/2019-01-26-thoughts-on-10-day-cycle.md

 just about everyone has a consistent seven days to work with.
 It is, however, trickier for recovery.
 Most plans cram three workouts in those seven days.
-If you want recovery days of easier running in-between those three, then you might try something like: `rrwrwrw` for a week.
+If you want recovery days of easier running in-between those three, then you might try something like: r-r-w-r-w-r-w for a week.
 For two of the workouts, you will have but one day of recovery until the next workout.
 Depending on your body, that can be not ideal.